chase-moskal/renraku/readme.md

   - the endpoint is an async function that accepts a json-rpc request and calls the given api, and then returns the result in a json-rpc response
   - basically, the endpoint's inputs and outputs can be serialized and sent over the network — this is the transport-agnostic aspect
   - you can make your own async function of type `Endpoint`, that sends requests across the wire to a server which feeds that request into its own exposed api endpoint
-- **`remote`** — generate a proxy representation for calling functions, which utilize the provided json-rpc endpoint when called
+- **`remote`** — generate a nested proxy tree of invokable functions
+  - you need to provide the api type as a generic for typescript autocomplete to work on your remote
+  - when you invoke an async function on a remote, under the hood, it's actually calling the async endpoint function, which may operate remote or local logic
   ```ts
   import {remote} from "renraku"